What is CBD? How is CBD extracted from hemp? Why do people use it? How CBD affects to humans’ body? Are there different types of CBD?

 The Endocannabinoid System (ECS) and How Does It Interact with CBD

-The human body's built-in endocannabinoid system (ECS) works to keep the body in its balanced state of homeostasis.
-Each endocannabinoid works differently.
+The human body's endocannabinoid system (ECS) works to keep the body in its balanced state of homeostasis.
+Each endocannabinoid works differently for its purposes.
 But in general, the endocannabinoid system performs different functions specific to each area of the body.
-For example, if you pull a muscle in your leg, the ECS has been known to help regulate immune cells to limit inflammation in that area.
+For example, if you pull a muscle in your leg, the ECS has been known to react as faster and regulate immune cells to help limit inflammation in that area.

 Each cannabinoid exhibits a different effect on the body and mind.
 Some are noticeable, some not.
 Many effects sit behind the scenes but play an essential role in our body's ECS.

-Cannabinoid receptors are all over our bodies, oddly enough, a lot of them being in our eyes.
+Cannabinoid receptors are all over our bodies.
 Most of our CB(1) receptors are in several brain regions, with lower amounts in a more widespread fashion over the rest of our body.
 These receptors mediate many of the psychoactive effects of cannabinoids.
 CB(2) receptors found more within our immune system and gastrointestinal system.
 They have a more limited ability to distribute their influences, being found in a smaller number of immune cells and a few neurons.